-- 8.15 Prior to the Flying Display, FDDs are responsible for satisfying themselves that all pilot, aircraft and insurance documentation is current, valid, applicable and appropriate.
+- 8.17 Prior to the Flying Display, FDDs are responsible for satisfying themselves that all pilot, aircraft and insurance documentation is current, valid, applicable and appropriate.
 All participating civilian pilots must hold a current licence with a current class or type rating, or, where no type rating exists, an Aircraft Type Rating Exemption (ATRE), which entitles them to fly the type of aircraft to be displayed. - A certified declaration as contained at SRG1327 is considered to be acceptable documentation for civilian pilots to provide to the FDD.
 However, FDDs have the right to check all documentation at their discretion.
 Participating pilots must be prepared to produce copies of all the documents referred to in SRG1327 if required for inspection.
-It is the Display Pilot's responsibility to ensure that the information submitted about themselves and their aircraft is not false, inaccurate or misleading and that any flight is undertaken with valid documentation. - 8.17 Although details of a pilot's DA are included in the SRG1327 declaration, FDDs must check the Display Authorisation document for each Display Pilot to ensure its validity47, applicability and minimum heights.
-For restrictions relating to civilian registered ex-military jets refer to CAA Safety Notice SN-2018/001. - 8.18 Exemptions from the need to hold a DA may exceptionally be issued, but only for a specific display approved by the CAA GA Unit.
-No deviation from the agreed routine is permitted, except where this is justified by safety concerns.
-This is of particular relevance to Air Operator's
+It is the Display Pilot's responsibility to ensure that the information submitted about themselves and their aircraft is not false, inaccurate or misleading and that any flight is undertaken with valid documentation. - 8.19 Although details of a pilot's DA are included in the SRG1327 declaration, FDDs must check the Display Authorisation document for each Display Pilot to ensure its validity55, applicability and minimum heights.
+For

-DAs are only valid if the pilot holds either an EU medical certificate issued by an Aeromedical Examiner or an ICAO medical certificate that is of an equivalent or higher standard.
+DAs are only valid if the pilot holds either a UK or EU medical certificate issued by an Aeromedical Examiner or an ICAO medical certificate that is of an equivalent or higher standard.